eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	"is [be] represented by a cell array."
-	Since these cell arrays have the same dimensions, a structure array can also be recognized as an array of structures, where each of these structures has identifical field
+	Since these cell arrays have the same dimensions, a structure array can also be recognized as an array of structures, where each of these structures has identifical field.
+	Alternatively, index and print the field/element of the structure
 	\cite[\S6.1.2, pp. 103]{Eaton2016a}.